kenamick/savagewheels/INSTALL.md

-_.o0 Savage Wheels installation instructions 0o._
+.o0 Savage Wheels Installation Instructions 0o.
 ===================================================

-_Last updated on 14 Sep 2015_
+_Last updated on 08 May 2016_

 # Supported platforms

-  * Linux x86 or x64 - Tested on Archlinux, Ubuntu and Debian.
+  * Linux x86 or x64 - Tested on Arch Linux, Ubuntu and Debian.
   * Windows x86 or x64 - Tested on Windows XP, Vista and 2008R2.

+# Installation on Linux platforms

+  * **Arch Linux** users may install from [AUR](https://aur.archlinux.org/packages/savagewheels/).
+  * **Gentoo** users may install from the [packages repository](https://packages.gentoo.org/packages/games-arcade/savagewheels).

 # Required files